vmsaif/connect4Game/readme.md

 1. Ensure that you have the latest version of Java installed on your computer.
 2. Navigate to the `src/` directory of the project in your terminal.
 3. Run the command `javac *.java` to compile the Java files in the src directory to bin directory.
-4. Run the command `java SIMULATE.java` to run the main program.
+4. Run the command `java Main` to run the main program.

 Follow the prompts in the GUI to play the game.